data-mechanics/course-2016-fal-proj/manda094_nwg_patels95/README.md

   There is only a small difference between the current locations of the police stations and the k means calculated locations.
 From this data, we can conclude that the police stations are in a good location relative to where crimes that involved firearms occurred.

-  For the trial part of this assignment, we did not incorporate the trial settings on the district crime data since there is only 12 districts in total.
+  For the trial part of this assignment, we did not incorporate the trial settings on the district crime data since there are only 12 districts in total.

 ### Visualizations
 Both map visualizations use <i>d3.js</i> and the <i>district.js</i> file to show an overlay of the city of Boston broken up by police district.
 The district borders in <i>district.js</i> are GeoJSON multi-polygons saved as a JavaScript variable for use in the html visualizations.